Kokey (TV series)

 Kokey is a 2007 Philippine television drama broadcast by ABS-CBN.
-The series is based on the 1997 Philippine film with the same title.
+The series is based on the 1997 film of the same title.
 Directed by Wenn V. Deramas and Ruel S. Bayani, it stars Joshua Cadeliña, Julia Barretto, Ruffa Gutierrez, Redford White, Eugene Domingo, Rhap Salazar, Nova Villa, Joji Lorenzo, Boots Anson-Roa, Mylene Dizon and Ryan Eigenmann.
 It aired on the network's Primetime Bida line up and worldwide on TFC from August 6 to November 9, 2007, replacing Which Star Are You From and was replaced by Princess Sarah.

 Overview

 Film

 The first Kokey encounter happened twenty years ago.
 It was in 1997 when we were first introduced to the cute alien who had a penchant for befriending human beings.
 And his best friend then was the pre-pubescent Carlo Aquino in the movie entitled Kokey.
 It was directed by the same man who brought Cedie and Sarah, Ang Munting Prinsesa to the big screen---Romy Suzara.